 Some children with medical conditions may be considered disabled.
 Where this is the case governing bodies must comply with their duties under the Equality Act 2010.
 Some may also have special educational needs (SEN) and may have a statement or Education, Health and Care Plan (EHCP).
 Where this is the case this policy should be read in conjunction with the 0-25 SEND Code of Practice and the school's SEN policy / SEN Information Report and the individual healthcare plan will become part of the EHCP.

-The statutory duty of the Interim Executive Board (IEB)
+3. The statutory duty of the Governing Body

-The IEB remains legally responsible and accountable for fulfilling their statutory duty for supporting pupils at school with medical conditions.
-The IEB of St Nicholas Church of England (Controlled) Primary School fulfils this by:- and therefore the focus is on the needs of each individual child and how their medical condition impacts on their school life;
+The LGB remains legally responsible and accountable for fulfilling their statutory duty for supporting pupils at school with medical conditions.
+The LGB of St Nicholas CE Primary Academy fulfils this by: -